Embassy of the Swiss Confederation in the United States

 • Integration of a new elevator in a historic building

-The Chancery Office Building was originally designed by Swiss-American Architect William Lescaze and was completed in 1959, introducing modernist style design to the Washington, DC area.
-Renovations encompassing 31,766 sq. ft. of the Chancery Office Building will include the removal and replacement of the existing façade, improvements to main entrances and pedestrian pathways and the installation of new windows and curtain wall.
-Interior scope will require lead paint and asbestos testing and abatement, installation of new M/E/P/FP systems and an elevator, along with bathroom renovations.
-All work will be managed around the active Swiss Embassy and Ambassador’s residence, requiring stringent security protocols and planning, detailed logistics and phasing and constant communication with the client team.
+Renovations of the 31,766 sq. ft. historic Chancery Office Building included removing and replacing the existing façade, improvements to main entrances and pedestrian pathways and installation of new windows and curtain wall.
+Interior scope required lead paint and asbestos testing and abatement, installation of new M/E/P/FP systems and an elevator, along with bathroom renovations.
+All work was performed on the grounds of the active Swiss Embassy and near the Ambassador’s residence, requiring stringent security protocols and planning, detailed logistics and phasing and constant communication with the client team.